 operation temperatures of your transmission.
 Ideal transmissions temps should be between 140-200 depending on what you're doing.

 Oil must be level with or slowly flow back out of fill/level plug.
+It would be wise to drive the vehicle a short distance and recheck the oil level and top off as required.
 Road racing & drag race applications

 may add an additional pint of oil to the transmission for